 Designed for iOS devices, Apple Podcast has more than 1 million shows, making it one of the best ways to listen to a podcast.
 While a small fee is applicable, free podcast services are also available and with more than 30 million episodes, you will not fail to find your favorite show.

 Even if you have trouble finding the name of a podcast or ideal show to listen to, you can just talk to Siri and ask for suggestions.
 You can also access Apple Podcast via Amazon Alexa if you sync your accounts in the Alexa app.
 This way you can easily utilize voice commands and switch between devices and save where you stopped listening.

 Search a show via search page, whether using topic or names of people mentioned within the episode, through the podcast’s transcript.

 The playback feature is extremely easy to use and control with an option to fast-forward an episode by 30 seconds or rewind by 15 seconds.

-You can also use Apple Podcast using Bluetooth from the application as well as set a sleep timer and adjust the speed of audio.
+You can download the Apple podcasts app to listen to your favorite podcast show.
+You can also connect to Apple Podcast using Bluetooth from the Apple podcasts app.
+It will also allow you to set a sleep timer and adjust the speed of the audio recording.

 If you don’t want to go through the vast library of episodes in Apple Podcasts or Google Podcasts, try Audible.
 Although it is known for its wide-ranging selection of audiobooks, the Amazon-backed platform also offers a huge collection of podcasts.